maique/xanatoNet/docs/_posts/2019-01-27-adobe-portfolio.md

 ![](https://raw.githubusercontent.com/maique/xanatoNet/master/docs/images/iphone-portfolio.jpg)

 It's a long way to the end, but today I went at it again, and working on a new gallery: theAmazingHoneymoon.
 A ton of photos to upload, and some of the ones already there will probably be taken down before it's ready.
-Anyway, if you'd like to take a look, feel free to [visit](https://maique.myportfolio.com/theamazinghoneymoon) and let me know whatbl you think about it.
+Anyway, if you'd like to take a look, feel free to [visit](https://maique.myportfolio.com/theamazinghoneymoon) and let me know what you think about it.